-If you’re looking for family-friendly days out in Essex, then look no further!
-We have picked out some of the best activities and attractions that the county has to offer, to suit all ages and budgets – there are some free days out in Essex to be had too!
+If you’re looking for family-friendly days out and outdoor activities in Essex, then look no further!
+We have picked out some of the best places, activities and attractions that the county has to offer, to suit all ages and budgets – there is even a free day or two, as well as special events in Essex to be had too!

 ** This is a paid campaign with Visit Essex**

-Essex is easily reached from London and borders with Suffolk and Cambridgeshire – there is plenty going on this year.
-Here are just a handful of ideas to keep the children entertained.
+Essex County is easily reached from London and borders with Suffolk and Cambridgeshire – there is plenty going on all year round, you are bound to have a fun day out.
+Here are just a handful of kids days out to keep the children entertained.

 Eastern Esplanade, Southend-on-Sea SS1 2ER

 One of our favourite things to do in Essex is the Sealife Adventure in Southend-on-Sea is the UK’s first Zooquarium.
 It’s one of the best things to do in Southend with kids.
 You will be immersed in the wonders of life on planet earth, with everything from the mysteries of the deepest oceans to the beauty of the jungles and deserts.
 We absolutely loved our visit and it was amazing to get so close to our amazing sea life.